 Residence Services has established a set of standards to meet the needs of the general resident population.
 The University is committed to ensuring that all members of the University community are able to study and work in an environment of acceptance and mutual respect, free from harassment and discrimination.
 The standards and regulations stated here strive to protect the wellbeing, safety and security of residents and contribute to a residence community that is conducive to residents' academic success, personal growth and development.
 These standards are applicable on or about the Residence Complex and during all residence-related events, even if these events take place outside Residence Complex property.
 These standards have evolved over time to reflect provincial and municipal laws, as well as public health orders, requirements for basic safety in high density living (e.g. Flames and Incense Schedule D s.
 2.1); and the feedback of residents over the years.
 If you have a question or concern about any of the Community Standards or Regulations please ask one of the Residence Life and Education staff about it.
-We strongly encourage questions and discussion about standards and regulations over your violating a standard or regulation as a way of expressing your disagreement with it.
+We strongly encourage questions and discussion about standards and regulations you disagree with rather than violating them.
 Keep in mind that by signing the Contract you are bound by its terms, which include the Community Standards and Regulations.